ahmed-n-abdeltwab/blog/_posts/2025-12-04-backend-engineering-fundamentals-complete.md

 **Key Exchange Algorithms:**

-- **RSA**: The client encrypts the symmetric key with the server's public key.
+- (**RSA**)[https://en.wikipedia.org/wiki/RSA_cryptosystem]: The client encrypts the symmetric key with the server's public key.
 Simple but lacks forward secrecy—if the private key is compromised later, past sessions can be decrypted.

 - **[Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) (DH)**: Both parties generate private numbers and use modular arithmetic to derive the same symmetric key without ever sending it.
 This provides forward secrecy because each session uses a unique key.
 Even if the server's private key is compromised, past sessions remain secure.